rust-stuco/lectures/week10/slides.md

 ---

-# Terminology: Threads
+# Multithreading

+For this lecture only,

-For this lecture, we define it as a "stream of instructions"
+* **thread:** "stream of instructions"

 <!--Speaker note:

+Our focus will be on multithreading
-Emphasize that "thread" is overloaded term
+  Same principles can be applied to multiprocessing Emphasize that "thread" is overloaded term
-In Rust, language threads are 1:1 with OS threads

 -->